florisboard/florisboard/.github/ISSUE_TEMPLATE/bug_report_generated_error_report.md

 - Please search existing bug reports to avoid creating duplicates.
 - Give your bug report a good name (no generics like "Error" or "Crash"), so others can easily identify the topic of your issue.
-- Also make sure to fill out the environment information.
-This info is valuable when trying to fix your described bug.
 -
 - Important: should your issue be regarding an OutOfMemory crash, please don't submit this bug report and check out issue #677 (is pinned).